Let It Be (Laibach album): Track listing

 "Across the Universe" and "I Me Mine" are incorrectly listed on the CD packaging — their order is swapped.

+Production

+Producer Bertrand Burgalat tells about the song Dig a Pony: “I composed the music for ‘Dig a Pony’ entirely from the lyrics without having listened to the original.
+Even today I’m not sure if I know the original.
+When I started listening to rock music back when I was 10, The Beatles were too obvious.”

 Legacy

 In 2015 Let It Be album cover was ranked 16th on the list of 100 Greatest Album Covers of Yugoslav Rock published by web magazine Balkanrock.